doublesecretagency/craft-googlemaps/docs/helper/dynamic-maps.md

+---
+description:
+---

 # Dynamic Maps

 ## map(locations = [], options = [])

 **Central to the creation of all dynamic maps.** Use this method to create a new map, before further manipulating the map object.
-See the [complete method details...](/dynamic-maps/map-management/#map-locations-options)
+See the [complete method details...](/dynamic-maps/basic-map-management/#map-locations-options)

 :::code
 ```twig